This is Chris Hemsworth’s routine to get in shape | People | Entertainment

 Although it seems that he is ready for any action role, the truth is that the actor prepares differently for each role he plays.

-Many of the characters he plays Chris Hemsworth require you to stay in shape and it is evident that the actor is very applied in this field.
+Many of the characters he plays Chris Hemsworth require you to stay in shape and it is evident that the actor is very applied in this area.

 However, although it seems that he is ready for any action role, the truth is that the artist he prepares specifically for each of his roles and changes his routines.